CyberSyntax/org-queue/README.md

+> ⚠️ WARNING: USE WITH CAUTION ⚠️
+> org-queue is a powerful package that can irreversibly alter your org files.

+> Once activated, it modifies task structures and schedules in ways that may not be easily reversible.
+If you’re not fully familiar with > how the code works or what it’s doing under the hood, do not use it yet.

+> Read the source.
+Understand the logic.
+Backup your files.
+> You’ve been warned.

+---

 > **Note**: Please be advised that this README file is updated after the code itself, and I have made a deliberate choice to focus on the code.
 It serves merely as a reference and should not be regarded as an entirely dependable source.

 # Table of Contents